Samuel R. Watkins

 Samuel Rush Watkins (June 26, 1839 – July 20, 1901) was an American writer and humorist.
-He fought through the entire American Civil War and saw action in many battles.
+He fought through the entire American Civil War and saw action in many battles in the western theater.
 Today, he is best known for his memoir "Co.
 Aytch" (1882), which recounts his life as a soldier in the 1st Tennessee Infantry Regiment.

 Soldier

 In May 1861, 21-year-old Sam Watkins of Maury County, Tennessee, rushed to join the army when his state left the Union.
 He became part of Company H (or Co.
 "Aytch," as he called it), 1st Tennessee Infantry Regiment, fought from Shiloh to Nashville, and acted as one of only seven men who remained in the company when it was surrendered to U.S. Major-General W. T. Sherman in North Carolina, April 1865.
 When he died at 62, Watkins was buried with full military honors.

 "Co.
 Aytch"

 In 1881, with a "house full of young 'rebels' clustering about my elbows," Watkins began to chronicle his experiences in the First Tennessee Regiment.
 "Co.
 Aytch" is considered to be one of the great memoirs written by a soldier of the field.
 Originally published as a serial newspaper column from 1881 to 1882 in The Columbia Herald, his stories were collected and printed in book form in 1882.
-The charming prose captures the experience of the common private soldier, from the hardships of camp life to the horrors of battle, the camaraderie of a unit to the loss of a brother, the pride in one's state to the devastation of defeat.
+The charming prose captures the experience of the common foot soldier, from the hardships of camp life to the horrors of battle, the camaraderie of a unit to the loss of a brother, the pride in one's state to the devastation of defeat.